-- 2. If service of the summons has been waived and 60 days have elapsed after that date when the request for waiver was sent or 90 days have elapsed after that date if the defendant's address is outside the commonwealth; or - 3.
-The period within which the defendant may appear to protect interest as specified in an order of publication duly executed has elapsed.62

-Defendant must file an answer within 21 days after entry of an order, which overrules all motions, demurrers, and other pleas filed by the defendant from the court.63
+- 1. More than 21 days have elapsed after due service of a summons and complaint in Virginia or due service outside of Virginia; - 2.
+If service of the summons has been waived and 60 days have elapsed after that date when the request for waiver was sent or 90 days have elapsed after that date if the defendant's address is outside the commonwealth; or - 3.
+The period within which the defendant may appear to protect interest as specified in an order of publication duly executed has elapsed. - 4.
+Defendant must file an answer within 21 days after entry of an order, which overrules all motions, demurrers, and other pleas filed by the defendant from the court.